Dinuka-10/car_price_prediction/README.md

-# 🚗 Car Price Prediction Web App
+# 🚗 Car Price Prediction

 A Machine Learning-based web application that predicts the price of a car based on user input features.
 This project is built using **Flask (Python)** for the backend and **HTML, CSS, JavaScript** for the frontend.